 Test conditions

 CTC conditions as agreed at the 13th JVET meeting (Marrakesh, Morocco) for SDR will be used for the evaluation of objective performance (JVET-M1010).
-The software basis and anchor is VTM-4.
+The software basis and anchor are VTM-4.
 Proposals will be compared with respect to objective compression efficiency.
 And subjective quality check is required for those tests related to line buffer reduction.